sovereigndaddy/blog/_posts/2022-07-12-non-kyc-bitcoin-methods.markdown

   - *Note: depending on how many miners you plan to run, your electricity needs will obviously vary based on that factor so verify your math or have a licensed electrician assist you so you don't fuck this critical part up.*
 - Determine how you'll handle the ASIC miner effects as it is loud AF and hotter than the devil's dick.
   - Options:
-    - Build a box that will house your Bitcoin ASIC miner, thus reducing sound decibels and allowing for the heat to be properly venting through ducting.
+    - Build a box that will house your Bitcoin ASIC miner, thus reducing sound decibels and allowing for the heat to be properly vented through the ducting.
     - Set up an immersion mining tank.
 This will eliminate both noise and heat from the environment but you'll have to have the proper setup to cool the liquid.
       - Here's a good intro [article](https://compassmining.io/education/immersion-bitcoin-mining-introduction/) on immersion mining, read up on the topic and get to work!